 Presented on World AIDS Day, this event marks the first public outcome of a project addressing the ongoing AIDS crisis and the factors primarily affecting the working class, women, people of colour and LGBTQ+ communities from the Global South.
 The project also addresses factors affecting recent migrants living in the UK and Europe who are affected by HIV.
 The project intends to engage with how contemporary society still struggles to process the impact, trauma and stigma around HIV since its appearance three decades ago.

-A House of Ecstatic Virality invites the public to participate in a series of movement exercises drawn from research into pioneering healthcare advocacy projects the Latex Ball and The Body Electric School.
+A House of Ecstatic Virality invites the public to participate in a series of exercises drawn from research into pioneering healthcare advocacy projects the Latex Ball and The Body Electric School.
 As well as taking inspiration from the origins of House music culture in order to reclaim it as a Queer Black and Latinx music and dance genre.
 The ‘Latex Ball’ project – produced by the House of Latex (1989, New York) – was established as a public health intervention in response to the scale of loss in Latinx and Black ballroom scenes due to HIV/AIDS.
 The Body Electric School (1984, California), was conceived as an organisation providing therapeutic outlets for gay men to reconnect to their sexuality, since at the time gay sex was considered to be fatal.

 Using methodologies for communal dance and conversation, the work aims to create a celebratory, sober, embodied and life affirming environment for people to come together freely to explore HIV related issues in a safe, relaxed and supportive manner.